 Fact: we owe Halloween to Ireland.
-This is the autumn festival when, as my ancestors believed, the ghosts of the dead returned to the land of the living.
+This is the autumn festival when the ghosts of the dead return to the land of the living.
 Spooky.

 Really, though, that’s why we like Halloween.
 It’s not ‘normal’.
 It’s scary, it’s unpredictable and it’s a little bit weird.

 Caution is required at this time of year when biting into a slice of warm barmbrack.

 This traditional Halloween bread/cake could contain any number of items, ready to tell the future of the person lucky (or unlucky) enough to find something in their slice.

 Within your slice of brack you may find: a ring (married in a year); a stick (a walking stick indicating future travels); a thimble (a spinster forever); a button (a bachelor forever); a coin (a lifetime of wealth); and a piece of cloth (a lifetime of poverty).